ThomasDunn1/PatternAnalysis-2025/s4693617_Siamese/README.md

 Using above run command, got final results of:

 Folds summary:
 folds: 0..4
 AUC: 0.8697±0.0156
 AP : 0.1170±0.0290
 ACC: 0.7508±0.0487
 Total counts: neg=31698 pos=578

 Predict metrics:
 val_auc=0.8913
 val_ap=0.1128
 val_acc@thr*=0.7210
 thr*=-0.019924

-This is higher than most recent run results (as commited), likely due to X, but unfortunately due to time constraints while training, could not go back to using those parameters (each training plus predictions of the 5 folds took ~7 hours).
+This is higher than most recent run results (as commited), likely due to the future trainings striving too much for accuracy, ultimately reducing the amount the model could adapt and reducing stability, but unfortunately due to time constraints while training, could not go back to using those parameters (each training plus predictions of the 5 folds took ~7 hours).

 Future work to improve the model and push toward 0.8 accuracy includes bigger inputs (e.g., 384/448) if VRAM allows while monitoring overfitting, batch shape tuning (maintaining 32–64 images/step) and color constancy pre-processing (more inline with dermoscopy-specific robustness).